johnfactotum/foliate/docs/faq.md

 Alternatively you can select some text and choose <i>Speak from Here</i> from the selection menu.
 Though you still need to use the <i>Narration</i> button if you want to stop the speech output.

+The default voice may sound somewhat robotic.
+You can use [Pied](https://pied.mikeasoft.com/) (a frontend for configuring [Piper](https://github.com/rhasspy/piper)) to change that to a more natural sounding voice.
+See [this](https://askubuntu.com/a/1526192/124466) for more details.

 ### How to use custom themes?

 Themes are defined as JSON files.
 Here is an example theme: